Shares

 TrueNAS allows users to create and configure Windows SMB shares, Unix (NFS) shares, and block (iSCSI) shares targets.

-Click Shares on the main navigation panel to display the Sharing screen, which displays options to access SMB, NFS, and iSCSI shares.
+Click Shares on the main navigation panel to open the Sharing screen, which displays options to access SMB, NFS, iSCSI, and NVMe-oF shares.

 Contents